-Iran media: Revolutionary Guard accuses diplomats of spying
+Iranian TV: Revolutionary Guard accuses diplomats of spying

 Talks to revive Tehran’s tattered nuclear deal with world powers have stalled for months.
 A recent effort to break the deadlock between U.S. and Iranian negotiators ended without making progress in Doha last week.

+“They have and, including in Doha, added demands that I think anyone looking at this would be viewed as having nothing to do with the nuclear deal, things that they’ve wanted in the past,” Malley said in an interview with National Public Radio on Tuesday, undercutting Tehran’s more upbeat assessments.

+He added that the U.S. is working simultaneously to secure the release of four Americans detained in Iran, saying: “They’ve been used as pawns.
+But we are looking at steps that we could take that would facilitate their return in the shortest time possible.”

-As the shadow war between Israel and Iran escalated in the region, Iran announced last month that the head of the Guard’s intelligence arm, Hossein Taeb, had been replaced by Gen. Mohammad Kazemi, the former head of the Guard’s security department.
+Meanwhile, as a shadow war between Israel and Iran has escalated in Tehran and across the Middle East, Iran announced last month that the head of the Guard’s intelligence arm, Hossein Taeb, had been replaced by Gen. Mohammad Kazemi, the former head of the Guard’s security department.

 The surprise move followed the deaths of several Guard officers in recent weeks.

-Associated Press writer Isabel DeBre in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Isabel DeBre in Dubai, United Arab Emirates, and Danica Kirka in London contributed to this report.